Evolving Perils: Assessing North Korea’s Shifting Security Dynamics in 2024

 On the other hand, Kim Jong Un has priorities for the nation that would hinder the possibility of being a security concern, in particular the state’s well-being in terms of economic and food security.
 It is widely known that the DPRK has gone through eras of economic policies that navigate how GDP is allocated.
 For Kim II Sung, the first leader of DPRK, it was juche, the self-reliant approach without external assistance.
 His son and successor Kim Jong Il initiated songun, an expansion of its predecessor with an emphasis on military credibility at the expense of civilians and the economy.
 Then in 2013, Kim Jong Un initiated byungjin noseon, or parallel line, an expansion of the 1960s policy of economic development and a strengthened military, but with a new emphasis on nuclear capabilities.
 This marked a shift from previous policies, where the military was not prioritized or central to economic reform.

-Although Kim’s economic policy seems reasonable on paper, the DPRK economy reportedly diminished according to scholars as well as from Kim himself, as he described it in the January 2024 8th Central Committee of the Korean Worker’s Party as a “pitiful state.
+Although Kim’s economic policy seems reasonable on paper, the DPRK economy reportedly diminished according to scholars as well as from Kim himself, as he described it in the January 2024 8th Central Committee of the Korean Worker’s Party as a “pitiful state.”
 However, a July 2024 report from the Bank of Korea (BOK) indicated that the DPRK’s GDP increased by 3.1% in 2023 due to eased COVID-related restrictions, growth in trade with China, and favorable weather conditions.
 Due to the BOK being of the few accredited sources for DPRK data, it suggests some recent improvements in the economic situation of the DPRK.

-In February 2024, Kim announced a new 20×10 policy which would establish factories in twenty countries in the next decade.
+In February 2024, Kim announced a new 20×10 policy which would establish factories in twenty counties in the next decade.
 The policy seems to have put the nation in the right direction; Kim stated in the Tenth Plenary Meeting of the Eighth Central Committee of the Workers’ Party of Korea in the summer of 2024 that several construction projects were in development, cultivation was in progress, and that that the overall economic situation is on an “upward trajectory” compared the previous year.
 However, experts from the BOK caution that this growth might be temporary, dependent on continued cooperation with China and Russia.

 In addition, DPRK is reportedly experiencing food insecurity; in a report published by Statistics Korea in December 2023, scholars noted that food production in the DPRK such as grains “decreased by 4 percent to 4.51 million tons in 2022 as well as food shipments from China also dropped from 500,000 tons of rice in 2021 to 130,383 tons in 2022.”
 However, in a July 2024 statement published by the Food and Agriculture Organization of the United Nations (FAO), reported that its director, Qu Dongyu, made a recent visit to the DPRK and asserted that agricultural development in the country was improving.
 Nevertheless, DPRK experts have expressed doubt about the validity of this statement, suggesting it was more of a political gesture aimed at maintaining DPRK-FAO relations since UN agencies have struggled to re-enter the country since the COVID-19 pandemic.
 Their cynicism is reflected in the interpretation of the FAO statement: